 The Auxiliary Police are funded via a modest budget approved by town meeting vote that covers the cost of uniforms and other reasonable operating expenses.
 Hours provided to the town through work and readiness training are all voluntary.
 Annually we perform hundreds of hours of donated services.
 This breaks out to approximately 10% administration, 20% training and 70% active duty.

 Training is absolutely key to our success.
 One of the primary reasons we work the patrols and events that we do is to gain the required knowledge and experiences to perform effectively when we are called to action.
 It does not stop there however.

 Officers are required to work evenings for most cruiser shifts and training.
-Occasional weekend day work is required for major events or emergencies.
+Occasional weekend day work is required for training, major events or emergencies.
 Emergency call-out activity is adjusted to work around an officer's full-time employment and at no time would we jeopardize an individual's regular career.

 Screening of all applicants is done by the senior command staff as well as the full-time department's liaison officer in addition to background investigation by a qualified background investigator.